 These two skyscrapers can be found in the city of Kuala Lumpur.
-With plenty of Cyberjaya rent houses nearby, you can head into the city to explore these wonderful pieces of architecture.
 The towers are one of the most iconic sights in the world and they oversee the rest of the city.
 Their postmodern style and hauntingly familiarity in relation to that of New York’s Twin Towers that are now replaced by just the single One World Trade Centre.
 The main attraction of these buildings is the skywalk that connects the two buildings and visitors can admire these views that stretch far across the city.

 Visit Long Beach, Perhentian Kecil